Commonwealth Games 2026: One Year To Go

 By Olivia Emily

-The 2026 Commonwealth Games are all over the news, even though they’re two years away.
-Returning to Glasgow after the Scottish city just played host in 2014, it’s pegged to be the most inclusive, eco-friendly games to date.
+One year to go until the 2026 Commonwealth Games, meaning the countdown is officially on.
+Returning to Glasgow after the Scottish city played host in 2014, it’s pegged to be the most inclusive, eco-friendly games to date.
 Here’s what you need to know.

 View this post on Instagram